Normal space

-In topology and related branches of mathematics, a normal space is a topological space X that satisfies Axiom T4: every two disjoint closed sets of X have disjoint open neighborhoods.
-A normal Hausdorff space is also called a T4 space.
-These conditions are examples of separation axioms and their further strengthenings define completely normal Hausdorff spaces, or T5 spaces, and perfectly normal Hausdorff spaces, or T6 spaces.
+In topology and related branches of mathematics, a normal space is a topological space in which any two disjoint closed sets have disjoint open neighborhoods.
+Such spaces need not be Hausdorff in general.
+A normal Hausdorff space is called a T4 space.
+Strengthenings of these concepts are detailed in the article below and include completely normal spaces and perfectly normal spaces, and their Hausdorff variants: T5 spaces and T6 spaces.

+All these conditions are examples of separation axioms.

 Definitions

 A topological space X is a normal space if, given any disjoint closed sets E and F, there are neighbourhoods U of E and V of F that are also disjoint.
 More intuitively, this condition says that E and F can be separated by neighbourhoods.

 A T4 space is a T1 space X that is normal; this is equivalent to X being normal and Hausdorff.

-A completely normal space, or hereditarily normal space, is a topological space X such that every subspace of X with subspace topology is a normal space.
+A completely normal space, or hereditarily normal space, is a topological space X such that every subspace of X is a normal space.
 It turns out that X is completely normal if and only if every two separated sets can be separated by neighbourhoods.
 Also, X is completely normal if and only if every open subset of X is normal with the subspace topology.

 A T5 space, or completely T4 space, is a completely normal T1 space X, which implies that X is Hausdorff; equivalently, every subspace of X must be a T4 space.